 How many times do you see sailors on the deck of their boats in summer footwear?

 And while the sunshine lifestyle fits the image of shorts, shades and sandals, you should avoid climbing a mast with improper shoes that could endanger your life.

-Think sneakers or running shoes, even a good pair of deck shoes.
-Basically, you should be wearing anything with a good grip on the sole.
+Think: sneakers, running shoes or even a good pair of deck shoes.
+Basically, you should be wearing anything that has a good grip on the sole.

 Be Secure in Your Seat